Charged With Non-Driving Alcohol Offenses

 “Any person under the legal age (21) who purchases alcoholic beverages or who knowingly possesses, consumes an alcoholic beverage in any school, public transportation, public place, or place where others are present, or in a motor vehicle, is guilty of a disorderly person’s offense, and must be fined not less than $500”.

-Whenever the offense is committed in a car, the court must, in addition to the sentence authorized above, suspend or postpone for six months the child’s driving license.
+Whenever the offense is committed in a car, the court must, in addition to the sentence authorized above, suspend or defer the child’s driving license for 6 months.
 Talk about excessive punishment.
-If convicted under this section of the statute the court is supposed to send a report to the Division of Motor Vehicles.
-If a person at the time of the sentence is less than 17 years of age, the license postponement, or suspension commences on the day the sentence is imposed and runs for a period of six months after the person reaches the age of 17 years.
+If convicted under this section of the statute, the court is supposed to send a report to the Division of Motor Vehicles.
+If a person at the time of the sentence is less than 17 years of age, the license postponement or suspension commences on the day the sentence is imposed and runs for a period of six months after the person reaches the age of 17 years.

-If you require assistance with an underage drinking charge, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+If you require assistance with an underage drinking charge, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.
 He will be happy to answer your questions.

 The Motor Vehicle Point System: A Treacherous Landmine for New Jersey Drivers

 Points are assessed against your driving record for moving violations, in accordance with N.J.S.A.
 39:5-30.6, as a result of a conviction in the Municipal Court.
-Below is the New Jersey DMV Guide pertaining to points and surcharges and a listing of points to be assessed for moving violations.
+Below is the New Jersey DMV Guide on points and surcharges, along with a list of points to be assessed for moving violations.
 If you accumulate twelve or more points within two years or less, your license will be suspended for thirty days.
-If fifteen or more points are accumulated in a period greater than two years, there also shall be a thirty-day suspension.
+If fifteen or more points are collected in a period greater than two years, there also shall be a thirty-day suspension.
 However, if the driver accumulates at least twelve, but fewer than fifteen points in a period greater than two years, his or her license shall be suspended for thirty days unless the driver sends notice to the Division of Motor Vehicles within ten days of the date of mailing the proposed suspension indicating that he or she intends to attend an approved Driver Improvement Course.

 Suspensions are effective fifteen days from the date of mailing of the notice by the Division of Motor Vehicles.
 In the event you fail to appear at any scheduled hearing or fail to attend class, your driver’s license will be suspended for thirty days or such time as is contained in the proposed notice of suspension, whichever is greater.

-If a driver successfully completes a Drivers’ Improvement Course, his or her license can remain valid.
-However, if the driver receives one moving violation within the first year after completing the course, there is a forty-five day suspension.
+If a driver completes a Driver’s Improvement Course, his or her license can remain valid.
+However, if the driver receives one moving violation within the first year after completing the course, the driver will face a 45-day suspension.
 If a second offense is committed within one year of completion, the suspension is for ninety days.

-A hearing concerning disputed points or other discrepancies concerning a driver’s record are conducted by Administrative Law Judges in what is known as an n Administrative Law Hearing.
+A hearing concerning disputed points or other discrepancies concerning a driver’s record is conducted by Administrative Law Judges in what is known as an n Administrative Law Hearing.

 New Jersey Administrative Code – Motor Vehicle Point System